 Remembering Final Fantasy XI

 Having people from all over the world to play with was a great experience, in general.
-As a student of Japanese, it also proved a great way to practice reading Japanese and to learn slang and common forms imperfect grammar for casual conversation.
+As a student of Japanese, it also proved a great way to practice reading and to learn slang for casual conversation.
 By playing the Japanese version of the game later, when I was so familiar with the game that it didn’t matter if I could read everything or not, I was able to study kanji and vocabulary in a familiar context and quickly power up my Japanese abilities.
 I’ll never forget the kanji for “shield” because I learned it the hard way.

 A more generic benefit to having people from all over the world on one server is that if you’re willing to play with people with whom your ability to communicate is limited, you can still find parties at any time of day.
 At the time, I was a resident of Alaska, which meant that the bulk of the US population was a sleep when I played, especially if I wanted to find people to play with at midnight on a Wednesday or something.
 But midnight in Alaska is the end of the Japanese workday and mid-morning in Alaska is evening in Europe, which meant I could always find someone to play with.